eclipse-sumo/sumo.website/src/content/contact.md

 To **unsubscribe** visit the same link(s) as given above for subscription.

 <div class="container alert alert-success alert-dismissible" style="margin-bottom:0;">
-If you don't like emails or cannot subscribe to the lists but still want to get in contact, please use the <a href="https://mattermost.eclipse.org/eclipse/channels/sumo">Mattermost channel</a>.
+If you don't like emails or cannot subscribe to the lists but still want to get in contact, please use the <a href="https://matrix.to/#/#automotive.sumo:matrix.eclipse.org">Matrix chat room</a>.
 Please be aware that the messages there are not public and thus not searchable for non-members.
-To use the channel you need an Eclipse account.
+To use that room you need an Eclipse or Matrix account.
 </div>
 </div>